alisurajaya/building-regularisation/README.md

 # Building Footprint Regularisation

 This repository contains an algorithm for building footprint regularization.
 Extracted building footprints from imagery often have jagged edges due to the raster-to-vector conversion process.
+This methods try to refine the building footprint/outline and removed the jagged edges.
 The input for this algorithm is a GeoJSON file of building footprints extracted from aerial or satellite imagery.

 ## Preparation
 ### Create new virtual environment (venv)